kubernetes-sigs/cluster-api/CONTRIBUTING.md

 ## Contributing a Patch

 1. If you haven't already done so, sign a Contributor License Agreement (see details above).
-1. If working on an issue, signal other contributors that you are actively working on it using `/lifecycle active`.
+1. If working on an issue, signal other contributors that you are actively working on it by assigning it to yourself.
 1. Fork the desired repo, develop and test your code changes.
 1. Submit a pull request.
     1. All code PR must be labeled with one of